Credit card debt doesn’t have to be a long-term drain on your personal finances.

 Many balance transfer cards offer an introductory 0% APR period for your transferred balance.
 Those periods, which can last 18 months or more, could provide an opportunity to pay down on the principal of your debt without any interest charges.

 Be aware that many of these cards charge balance transfer fees.
 Those fees are usually a percentage (typically between 3-5%) of the total amount you transfer to the card.
 So before you take advantage of a 0% APR offer, make sure you’ve calculated the amount that you will have to pay for the transfer fee to be sure it is less than the interest you’d pay on your current card.

 Step 5: Reassess Your Monthly Budget for Potential Savings

 While you’re mapping out your credit card payoff plan, it’s also a good time to take a look at your household budget.
 Any extra monthly savings you could squeeze out of it — even if it’s just temporary — could make a real difference in your battle against credit card interest.

 A Zagat research poll indicates that, until we started staying home because of coronavirus, Americans ate out an average of 5.9 times per week.
 If you cut back on that and put the savings toward your credit debt, you could probably get more aggressive with your debt repayment plan.

 If you’re not able to trim your monthly budget and put that money toward credit card debt, perhaps you can develop an additional revenue stream instead.

 It’s important to avoid scams that paint themselves as high-pay, low-effort side jobs: They’re usually too good to be true.
-And the last thing you want is to waste your time and money on a project that puts you further away from your goal of being free of credit card debt.
+And the last thing you want is to waste your time and money on a project that puts you further away from your goal.

 Even a small uptick in the money you can earn — and then apply to your debt — could help shave dollars and months off your credit card debt repayment plan.